-Dental Implants Bridges
+Dental Implants Compared to Dental Bridges

 Patients who are missing one or several teeth should give some serious thought to the many different replacement options.
 Our prosthodontist is here to help you determine whether a dental implant, bridge or another solution is ideal for your mouth.
 Once your missing teeth are replaced, you will be confident in your smile.
 Perhaps most importantly, you will feel liberated to act like your true self in social settings without fear of an embarrassing gap between your teeth distracting everyone in the room.
 Let's take a quick look at the differences and similarities between dental bridges and dental implants.